-In this blog I will show you how to work with Geographic Information System (GIS) in BricsCAD.
+In this blog I will show you how to work with open-source Geographic Information System (GIS) data in BricsCAD.
 For this, I will take you on a nice picnic at the banks of the river Schelde in Gent, Belgium (home of Bricsys HQ).
 I will do this using BricsCAD Shape (the free version of BricsCAD) and free GIS data from QGIS.

 What is GIS?